-- 1. Every minister shall exercise his ministry in accordance with the provisions of this Canon. - 2.
-A minister duly ordained priest or deacon may officiate in any place only after he has received authority to do so from the Bishop. - 3.
-The Bishop confers such authority on a minister either by instituting him to a benefice, or by admitting him to serve within his diocese by licence under his hand and seal, or by giving him written permission to officiate within the same. - 4.
-No minister who has such authority to exercise his ministry in any diocese shall do so therein in any place in which he has not the cure of souls without the permission of the minister having such cure, except at the homes of persons whose names are entered on the electoral roll of the parish which he serves and in a school, hospital, or public or charitable institution in which he is licensed to officiate as provided by Canon B40.
+- 3. Such authority is conferred on a minister by the Bishop or the Dean as his Commissary by instituting the minister to a benefice, or, in the case of the Bishop, by admitting the minister to serve in the diocese by licence under his hand and seal, or by giving him written permission to officiate in the same. - 4.
+No minister who has such authority to exercise his ministry in any diocese shall do so therein in any place in which he has not the cure of souls without the permission of the minister having such cure, except at the homes of persons whose names are entered on the Deanery Electoral Roll in respect of the Ecclesiastical Parish or proprietary chapel in Jersey which he serves, and in a school, hospital, or public or charitable institution in which he is licensed to officiate as provided by Canon B41. - 5.(1) A minister who has authority to officiate in Jersey in accordance with this Canon shall participate in such arrangements as the Bishop approves for the provision of training in matters relating to the safeguarding of children and vulnerable adults. - (2) In this Canon -